 1. Physical Changes & Changes in Routine

-Activities like sudden physical exertion, unexpected periods of rest, or too much stimuli can trigger migraines.
-Why?
-Because the body relies on a natural balance.
+For people who suffer from migraines, keeping a regular routine for their bodies is very important.
+Activities like sudden physical exertion, unexpected periods of rest, or too many stimuli can trigger migraines because the body relies on a natural balance.
 Therefore, upsetting this balance can lead to migraines.

 2. Sensory Stimuli

 Sensory stimuli are a leading cause of migraines.
 Depending on the individual, anything from noise to touch can be a trigger.
-While an individual is suffering from a migraine, these stimuli worsen the headache even more.
-Some individuals report being unable to withstand even mild noise or light during a migraine, for example.
+While an individual is suffering from a migraine, these stimuli usually worsen the headache.
+Therefore, while an individual is experiencing a migraine, any additional stimuli to the nervous system can lead to worsening symptoms.